PabloZaiden/docker-demo/README.md

 A Node.js Express front-end to see the images that were processed from the queue

 This app exposes the port 3000

+## How to use
+To start the app for development (builds each image before running):
+`docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`

+To start the app in a production environment (compatible with docker swarm.
+Uses images from dockerhub):
+`docker-compose -f docker-compose.yml -f docker-compose.swarm.yml up`